Finding music in the catalogue

 Manuscript music may also be found in the personal papers of Australian musicians, which are held in the National Library's Manuscripts collection.
 For example, we hold the manuscript papers of composer Liza Lim, conductor Patrick Thomas and music critics Curt and Marea Prerauer.
 Some of our manuscript collections have Finding Aids linked to the catalogue records; these documents can be used to identify items of interest (such as drafts, unpublished scores, etc.) within a manuscript collection.

-To find musician’s manuscript collections, type the musician’s name into the basic search text box, and select Manuscript from the “Add Limits” dropdown menu.
+To find musician’s manuscript collections, type the musician’s name into the "Search our collections" text box, then navigate to the catalogue results.
+Click the "Format" filter and select Manuscript.

 Manuscript music is also found in music collections held by the Library, such as Symphony Australia and the Australian Music Centre.